karpes/SFellow/docs/troubleshooting.md

 names the measured cost of analysing the file.
 It happens in files that are expensive to analyse — usually because of how much they reference rather than their length.
 Diagnostics, go to declaration, hover and find usages still work in that file, and other files are unaffected.

+## Logging is on, but no logs arrive

+Salesforce expires logging on its own — the **Logging** line in the Logs section counts down the minutes it has left and says *Expired* when they run out.
+Switch it on again, reproduce, then press **Refresh**: the list is read when you ask for it, never on its own.

+## The org refuses to run tests

+Running Apex tests needs the **View All Data** system permission.
+Without it the org rejects the run, and SFellow repeats the reason it gave.

 ## Deploy fails with a conflict